Two big six suppliers hike energy bills following Ofgem's price cap rise

 E.on increased prices for about 1.8 million customers on Monday and EDF has now followed suit for about 1.3 million customers, on standard tariffs – hiking to the new maximum rates allowed under the cap.

-For a household with typical energy use, this means a £117/year increase to their energy bill from Monday 1 April, to £1,254/year.
+For a household with typical energy use, this means a £117/yr increase to their energy bill from 1 April, to £1,254/yr.
 Yet this ISN'T the maximum anyone will pay, as the price cap places a maximum charge on the rate you pay for gas and electricity – use more and you'll pay more, use less and your cap will be lower.

-MoneySavingExpert.com founder Martin Lewis, commenting last week on Ofgem's hike, predicted that "most of the big six providers [will] snuggle their prices right against the cap".
+MoneySavingExpert.com founder Martin Lewis, commenting last week on Ofgem's hike, predicted that "most of the big six providers [would] snuggle their prices right against the cap".

 He said it would "feel like a damp squib to most people", as the new level was actually £34 MORE than firms were charging in December, before the cap launched.

 Why are prices rising?

 Ofgem blamed the rise to the price cap level on higher wholesale energy costs (what suppliers pay for gas and electricity).
 The regulator said these costs were about 17% higher than they were when it set the original cap level in November.

 Last year, higher oil prices along with other factors, such as the higher demand for gas from the 'Beast from the East' weather event, led to a rise in wholesale gas prices.

 Other costs, including network costs for transporting electricity and gas to homes and costs associated with environmental/green energy schemes and policy costs, have also risen and contributed to the increase in the level of the caps.